ianbloom/connectwise_manage/README.md

 - lm2cw.lm_id=API Token Access ID
 - lm2cw.lm_key.pass=API Token Access Key

 Each device to be synchronized into CW requires a companyid property which is the numeric id of the company to which the device belongs in CW.
-Currently that property name is "CW_training.companyid" but will likely change when moved into production.
+That property name is "cw_company".
 It must also have a valid type, i.e. the type must exist in CW.
 The type is specified by the property "cw_type".
 This property can be specified on a device level or as a group level property, inherited by all children of the group.

-**Lookups are performed by name, and users must be certain to match fields between CW and LM precisely**
+**Type lookups are performed by name, and users must be certain to match fields between CW and LM precisely**

 ## Usage